workflowr/workflowr/CONTRIBUTING.md

 and macOS by [Travis CI][travis] and for Windows by [AppVeyor][appveyor], and code coverage is calculated with [covr][] and [Codecov][].

-The template files used by `wflow_start()` to populate a new project are located in `inst/infrastructure/`.
-The R Markdown templates used by `wflow_open()` are located in `inst/rmarkdown/templates/`.
+The template files used by `wflow_start()` to populate a new project are defined in the list `templates` in the file `R/infrastructure.R`.
 The [RStudio project template][pt] is configured by `inst/rstudio/templates/project/wflow_start.dcf`.
 The repository contains the files `LICENSE` and `LICENSE.md` to both adhere to [R package conventions for defining the license][r-exts-licensing] and also to make the license clear in a more conventional manner (suggestions for improvement welcome). `document.R` is a convenience script for regenerating the documentation. `build.sh` is a convenience script for running `R CMD check`.
 The remaining directories are standard for R packages as described in the manual [Writing R Extensions][r-exts].